D-Watson-lab/it-support-lab/README.md

 # IT Support Labs — Daryl Watson

 ## Breaking things.
 Fixing them.
-Documenting it with humor and sass.
+Documenting it all.

 This repository is a hands-on IT support investigation portfolio built in a home lab environment running Windows Server 2022, Active Directory, and